CSF cell count

 An increase of white blood cells indicates infection, inflammation, or bleeding into the cerebrospinal fluid.
 Some causes include:

 Finding red blood cells in the CSF may be a sign of bleeding.
-However, red blood cells in the CSF may also be due to the spinal tap needle hitting a blood vessel while entering the skin or dura.
+However, red blood cells in the CSF may also be due to the spinal tap needle hitting a blood vessel.

 Additional conditions which this test may help diagnose include: